dbrans/scope/documentation/index.md

 # ScopeJS
+_Pimp your Lexical Scopes._

-A library for defining and working with lexical scopes.
+A JavaScript library for defining and working with lexical scopes.

-## Contents
+## Table of Contents
 - [Installation and Usage](#usage)
 - [Theory](#theory)
 - [API](#api)